billybrewster/blog/content/posts/paddybuckley2024.md

 This is how my first attempt at a Paddy Buckley Round ended 6 years ago (you can read about it [here ](https://robbrooks.run/posts/paddybuckly2018/))).

 I’d always intended to return for another go (I’d fast packed the round over 3 days with Katherine Davis a few years back which was a great experience), but for one reason or another I never have.
 Until now.

 The Paddy Buckley Round is one of the UK big 3 rounds (the others being the Bob Graham Round in the Lake District and the Ramsay Round in Scotland), and generally considered to be the hardest.
+Its around 66 miles with 30,000ft of climbing around the whacking great hills of Northern Snowdonia.

 To date only around 200 people have completed a Paddy in under 24 hours, compared to almost 3000 a Bob Graham.